Why stress could be ruining your skin

-We’ve spoken about how stress can damage our health this week, but can it also be responsible for skin problems?
+We’ve spoken about how stress can damage our health, but can it also be responsible for skin problems now we’re all coming out of self-isolation?
 We asked a top Harley Street expert.

 Why does stress/depression cause the skin to go into meltdown?